aakash17kc/ContentServer/Production.md

 ### Security
 * We need to integrate TLS/SSL to upgrade the server to HTTPS for secure communication.
-* We can integrate use a Load Balancer to distribute the load across multiple instances of the service.
+* We can integrate use a Load Balancer to distribute the load across multiple instances of the service - AWS ALB can be used.
 * We can use an API Gateway to manage the APIs and route the requests to the appropriate service.
   It can be configured to have Bot Protection, Rate Limiting, etc. We can use AWS API Gateway.
 * To setup an authentication logic in the service to validate user request we can use spring security filter chains.